Like this site:

 It's often thought that walking has similar health benefits to running.

-But without the heavy impact on the joints, ankles, and shins that running brings.
+But without the heavy impact on the joints ankles, and shins that running brings.

-Now, you burn approximately as many calories when you run a mile or walk a mile.
+And I would say that's a fair first assessment.
+Running has a higher risk of injury than running.
+But... you burn approximately as many calories when you run a mile or walk a mile.

 However, running a mile will, of course, go faster than walking it.

-Now, doing only one mile is not helping you burn that many calories.
+So, running is a lot more efficient.
+And of course, covering only one mile is not helping you burn that many calories.
 You'll have to build this up to two, three miles and beyond.

 Check out the calories burned calculator to work out how many calories you burn in your running or walking workouts.